 - Effective internal management and organization.
 Your employees want to know that they will be managed well and that their responsibilities will be efficiently communicated to them.
 Implementing effective internal management will also make your organization run better, as managers will stay updated on daily staff member activities and develop healthy professional relationships with them.

 - Professional development opportunities.
 Research has found that employees are rarely motivated by the carrot-and-stick approach of rewards and punishments.
 Instead, professionals become invested in their work when given opportunities to be creative, operate independently, and grow their current skills.
 While some employees, especially new ones, need more oversight, providing opportunities for professional development can attract and convince employees to continue being a part of your nonprofit.
 Not to mention it makes them better employees, too!

 When an employee does recommend a candidate, make sure to give that candidate a second look, but also remember that you are not obligated to hire them.
 Outside candidates are likely to be attracted to the same benefits as your current workforce, and recruiting externally can help prevent your nonprofit from becoming too insular.

 4. Provide training resources

 As much as you may want all employees to hit the ground running, no candidate you meet will come ready to excel at every part of their job on day one.
-Part of the hiring process is understanding what to expect from new employees right out of the gate and what you’ll need to train them on.
+Part of the nonprofit hiring process is understanding what to expect from new employees right out of the gate and what you’ll need to train them on.